Search: Advanced search

 The best audio codec for your realtime session depends on whether you plan to transfer the audio to another computer and if so, what method you will use to effect that transfer.

-The following chart shows the size of an audio file at four hours and at eight hours using each of the available audio compression rates in Case CATalyst Version 16 and higher.
+The following chart shows the size of an audio file at four hours and at eight hours using each of the available audio compression rates in Case CATalyst.
 Audio quality is much higher with less compression and a higher sampling rate (measured in Hz); however, lower compression rates result in significantly larger audio files.
 Large files take much longer to transfer over the internet than to back up to local external media.